sonic-net/SONiC/doc/chassis/system-ports.md

 In addition, forwarding features that are dependent on System Ports need to react to these changes and reprogram the related forwarding plane state such as routing nexthops, LAG membership etc.

+## 4.2 Dual Supervisor Support

+Dual supervisor modules are a common feature in chassis based systems where one supervisor acts as the active and the other as a standby.
+The presence of the standby supervisor allows the system to continue functioning without manual intervention in case of a hard failure (such as a hardware failure) on the active supervisor by transferring control to the standby.

+The standby supervisor has its own console, internal and external management IP address.

+There are typically two forms of redundancy

+### Warm Standby

+In this mode, the standby supervisor has booted into the OS and is waiting to take over.
+No configuration or operational status is known.
+When a switchover occurs, the processing is very similar to what happens after a fresh boot of a supervisor.

+Warm standby can be supported in SWSS as follows

+- Gracefully handle the loss of connectivity to the SSI and terminate OrchAgent, syncd and all related containers
+- Process device configuration and populate standby Chassis DB with static information
+- Modify the ChassisDB address in DEVICE_META
+- Start all the containers which will now connect to the standby Chassis DB and continue operation.

+### Hot Standby

+In the hot standby mode, the standby supervisor has the control plane running in standby mode, such that it can take over with minimal (or no) disruption to forwarding device.

+At a high level, hot standby mode requires

+- Starting Chassis DB on standby SSI in standby mode where it mirrors the Chassis DB.
+- Live sync of Chassis DB state between active and standby Chassis DB.
+- Graceful handling in OrchAgent of loss of connectivity to SSI and continuing to operate autonomously.
+- Reconnecting to Chassis DB when Standby SSI is ready.
+- Reconciling relevant Chassis DB state with SAI Asic DB state and modifying SAI state as appropriate to be in sync with Chassis DB.